Create a Killer Resume and Cover Letter

 Work History

-The standard method of organizing your work history on a resume is in reverse time order.
-Meaning, that your first listing should be your current or most recent job.
-Then include other jobs going backward in order.
+The standard method of organizing your work history on a resume is in reverse chronological order.
+This means that your first listing should be your current or most recent job.
+Then, include other jobs going backward in order.

-Use strong verbs is the best way to bring life to your past work experience.
-Include metrics if you can such as sales numbers, employees managed, etc.
+Strong verbs are the best way to bring life to your past work experience.
+If you can, include metrics such as sales numbers, employees managed, etc.

 How far back should you go?
-You don’t need to go back in time for more than 15 years.
-The 2 years you spent clearing tables at 20 isn’t really going to help you get you land a copying writing job at 35.
+You don’t need to go back in time for over 15 years.
+The 2 years you spent clearing tables at 20 isn’t going to help you land a copying writing job at 35.

 Put it Together